SUMMER 2021 IMPORTANT DATES

 At the time of registration, a $250 deposit per program is required to save a registrant’s spot.
 This deposit is fully refundable through the advertised deadline.

-Full payments are due on the advertised deadline and after that day payments are non-refundable and non-transferable.
+Full payments are due by April 6, 2021 and after that day payments are non-refundable and non-transferable.
 All payments made after this day are subject to a $75 late fee.

 Due to the popularity of our Summer Experiences and to prevent disruption to program planning late in the season, no refunds or transfers will be issued after the final payment deadline date.
 This policy applies to cases of homesickness, dismissal, and voluntary withdrawal.